xiaoyao3302/PTSFA/README.md

 ### Installation

-Please follow GAST to prepare the environment: https://github.com/zou-longkun/GAST.
+Please follow our requirements.txt to prepare the environment.